This Cabbage Roll Soup is a hearty, healthy and delicious dinner…and it tastes just like cabbage rolls! Ready in 1 hour!

 I’m also finding myself in a nesting mode of sorts.
 I think it’s due to back to school jitters and the fact that I now have two kids in junior high, and I’ve been worried about the transition to a new school and all the stuff that comes with teenagers.
 Le sigh.
 So I cook and bake to calm my worries.
 Last week I made zucchini loaves, chocolate zucchini cake, monster cookies, chocolate chip cookies, bran muffins, hamburger soup and this cabbage roll soup.
 See what I mean?
 Nesting.
 But at least the freezer is stocked.

-Anyway, I’ve been wanting to make a cabbage roll soup for so long, and I finally made one, and I have to say this soup is delicious!
+This soup is delicious!
 It tastes just like a cabbage roll, but without all the fuss of having to roll them in cabbage.
+So good.

 I think one of my most favourite things about this soup is the fact that is has a little bacon in it, which adds such a nice smoky flavour to the tomato base.
 That and the fact that it’s loaded with delicious ingredients…ground beef, tomatoes, cabbage, carrots, onions, garlic, bacon…mmmmm, all the makings of cabbage rolls.